Travel Advisory for Republic of Costa Rica

 Common Scams & Tourist Traps

-- Fake Police: Impostors in uniform may stop vehicles and demand immediate cash payments for fabricated traffic violations.
+- Imposter Police Officers: Fraudsters dressed in fake uniforms pull over tourists and demand cash payments for fabricated traffic violations.

 Cultural Etiquette in Republic of Costa Rica